Rogers woman arrested, accused of having sex with 15-year-old

 Stephanie Neipling, 42, was arrested Thursday in connection with fourth-degree sexual assault.
 She was being held Monday in the Benton County Jail on $50,000 bond.

-The boy was interviewed Wednesday at the Children and Family Advocacy Center, according to a probable cause affidavit.
+The boy was interviewed Wednesday at the Benton County Children and Family Advocacy Center, according to a probable cause affidavit.

 The boy said he was at an address in Rogers on July 8 where Neipling was also present.
 The boy said he and Neipling were sitting next to each other on a couch and they engaged in sexual conduct.
 The boy then left the residence, according to the affidavit.